Hamilton, New Zealand: Economy

 Tainui Group Holdings Ltd, the commercial arm of the Waikato tribe, is one of Hamilton's largest property developers.
 The Waikato tribe is one of the city's largest landowners.
 Tainui owns land at The Base, Centre Place, The Warehouse Central, University of Waikato, Wintec, the Courthouse, Fairfield College, and the Ruakura AgResearch centre.
 The Waikato tribe is a major shareholder of the Novotel Tainui and the Hotel Ibis.

 It has developed the large retail centre The Base in the old Te Rapa airforce base site which was returned to Tainui, following confiscation in the 1860s, as part of a 1995 Treaty of Waitangi settlement.
 In mid-2010, The Base was further expanded with Te Awa Mall complex stage 1.
 Many large retailers such as Farmers and other nationwide speciality chains have located at Te Awa.
 In 2011 a further stage was opened, with cinemas, restaurants, shops and an underground carpark.

 The city's three major covered shopping malls are Centre Place (formerly Downtown Plaza) in the CBD, Chartwell Shopping Centre and most recently Te Awa at The Base.
 After Farmers Hamilton moves from its existing site on corner of Alexandra and Collingwood streets into the redeveloped Centre Place in late 2013, each major mall will have the department store as an anchor tenant.

 The western suburb of Frankton is home to a smaller shopping centre and long-standing local furniture and home department store Forlongs.
 There are many other small suburban shopping centres or plazas, often centred on a New World or Countdown supermarket, such as in Rototuna, Hillcrest and Glenview.

 Culture

 In 2004, Hamilton City Council honoured former resident Richard O'Brien with a life-size bronze statue of him as character Riff Raff, of The Rocky Horror Picture Show, in his space suit.
-The statue was designed by Weta Workshop, props makers for The Lord of the Rings films.
+The statue was designed by Wētā Workshop, props makers for The Lord of the Rings films.
 It stands on the former site of the Embassy Cinema, where O'Brien watched science fiction-double features.

 Several Māori Pa have been part restored at Pukete, Hikuwai and Miropiko along the banks of the Waikato River.

 The city is host to a large number of small galleries and the Waikato Museum.
 The latter includes Te Winika, one of the best-preserved waka taua (Māori war canoe) from the pre-colonisation era.
 It is also home to one of the country's premier experimental black box theatres, The Meteor Theatre.